-PRESIDENTS CLASS: Open to first year exhibitors 2 grade and younger.
+PRESIDENT'S CLASS: Open to any youth.
 Animals will be matched to the youth & meet the approval of the Superintendent(s).
-If your child is interested in showing in President's Class, they MUST indicate this in their entry form and work with the Superintendent to find an older youth to partner with.
-PRESIDENT'S CLASS WILL BE JUDGED AT 12:30 PM ON SATURDAY.
+If your child is interested in showing in President's Class, they will need to find an older exhibitor to partner with.
+Please sign in with the Superintendent(s) to participate before the show starts.
+Waiver forms will need to be signed by all non 4-H and FFA exhibitors before they can go into the show ring.

+PRESIDENTS CLASS FOR DAIRY WILL BE JUDGED AT 12:30 ON SATURDAY